Couple with North Alabama ties helps Ukrainian refugees

 HUNTSVILLE, Ala.
-(WHNT) – After seven months of war in Ukraine, refugees are still fleeing to into neighboring countries.
-Millions of people have been displaced, but a couple with North Alabama ties is working to help those Ukrainians reestablish their lives.
+(WHNT) — Refugees are still fleeing to neighboring countries after seven months of war in Ukraine.
+Millions of people have been displaced, but a couple with North Alabama ties is working to help Ukrainians reestablish their lives.

 “A Christian is a person who is going to do more for others than for themselves,” said Lucasz.

-The Kondracki’s said they were not in a place to help the refugees financially, but that’s where they said the Church of Christ stepped in to help.
+The Kondrackis say they were not in a place to help the refugees financially, but that’s where they said the Church of Christ stepped in to help.

 “A lot of the people that contacted us ended up being from North Alabama,” said Nicole.
 “They said, ‘don’t worry about the money.
 We’ve got it.'”